rsarwar87/xdma_dsc_byp_cltr/README.md

 1. cyclic transfer

-2. max buffer size of 250 MB
+2. max payload size of 250 MB

 3. a 32-bit repeat counter to allocate the number of times the transfer is to be repeated.
 Hence the Maximum transfer size per request is 250*4294967296 MB.
-The IP breaks down the request into smaller packets accodring to the Max buffer/packet limits
+The IP breaks down the request into smaller packets accodring to the Max payload/packet limits

 It has 8 words to control the IP: